 Assets and Liabilities Measured at Fair Value on a Recurring Basis

 (1) Cash equivalents represent the fair value of the Company’s investment in a money market account.

 Net Loss per Share

-Net loss per share for the three months ended March 31, 2018 is calculated by dividing net loss by the weighted-average shares of common stock outstanding during the period.
-The unaudited pro-forma net loss per share for the three months ended March 31, 2017 are presented after giving effect to the conversion of the Series A Preferred Stock and Series Z Preferred Stock into common stock at a conversion rate of 1.2 for 1 and 1 for 1, respectively, along with a concurrent common stock split of 70 for 1 as of the beginning of the period.
-Diluted net loss per share for the three months ended March 31, 2018 is calculated by dividing net loss by the weighted-average shares of common stock outstanding and potential shares of common stock during the period.
-As of March 31, 2018, potentially dilutive securities included options to purchase up to 690,596 shares of the Company’s common stock.
-As of March 31, 2017, potentially dilutive securities included stock options to purchase up to 555,520 shares of the Company’s common stock.
-For all periods presented, potentially dilutive securities are excluded from the computation of fully diluted net loss per share as their effect is anti-dilutive.
+Net loss per share for the three months ended March 31, 2021 and 2020 is calculated by dividing net loss by the weighted-average shares of common stock outstanding during the period.
+Diluted net loss per share for the three months ended March 31, 2021 and 2020 is calculated by dividing net loss by the weighted-average shares of the sum of a) weighted average common stock outstanding (12,139,422 and 10,608,199 shares for the three months ended March 31, 2021 and 2020, respectively) and b) potentially dilutive shares of common stock (such as stock options and restricted stock units) outstanding during the period.
+As of March 31, 2021 and 2020, potentially dilutive securities included stock-based awards to purchase up to 1,600,215 and 1,337,007 shares of the Company’s common stock, respectively.
+For the three months ended March 31, 2021 and 2020, potentially dilutive securities are excluded from the computation of fully diluted net loss per share as their effect is anti-dilutive.

 Research and Development Expenses

 Research and development (“R&D”) costs are expensed as incurred.
 Major components of R&D expenses include salaries and benefits paid to the Company’s R&D staff, fees paid to consultants and to the entities that conduct certain R&D activities on the Company’s behalf and materials and supplies which are used in R&D activities during the reporting period.